alexnarvais/docs/Databases/MariaDB/mariadb_haproxy.md

        - Check the location of the share folder.
        - Check the NFS permission rules.

-    7. Mount the external NFS share on machine using a similar command to the following:
+    6. Mount the external NFS share on machine using a similar command to the following:
        ```shell
        sudo mount -t nfs cnas-01.research.pemo:/volume1/scada /mnt/scada/nas
        ```
-    8. Change directories to the location where the files and shell script are located using a similar command to the following:
+    7. Allow full permissions (read, write, execute) for the owner, group and others using a similar command to the following:
        ```shell
-       cd /mnt/scada/nas/program_install_files/sentinel_one
+       sudo chmod 777 /mnt/scada/nas
        ```
-       **NOTE:** If denied access to the NFS share then change owner of the directory using a similar command to the following:
+    8. Change directories to the location where the files and shell script are located using a similar command to the following:
        ```shell
-       sudo chown <user or user:group> /mnt/scada/nas
+       cd /mnt/scada/nas/program_install_files/sentinel_one
        ```
     9. Once in the **SentinelOne** directory execute the shell script **sentinelone_linux_agent_install.sh** using the following command:
        ```shell